 4.5 / 5

-Devon Rex Cat Insurance in New Zealand - What You Need to Know
+Devon Rex Cat Insurance in Australia - What You Should Know

 Key Breed Facts

-• Size & weight: Small breed, typically 2.5 - 4.5 kg as adults.
-Their small size means lower medication and anaesthesia costs, which helps keep insurance premiums manageable despite their health risk profile
+• Size & weight: Small-to-medium breed, typically 2.5 - 4.5 kg.
+Their light frame means lower medication and anaesthesia costs compared to larger breeds

 • Lifespan: Average lifespan of 12 - 15 years.
-Health screening by reputable breeders can help identify cats at lower risk for hereditary conditions like myopathy and HCM
+Devon Rex from breeders who screen for myopathy and HCM tend to have better health outcomes

 Common Health Conditions in Devon Rex Cats

-Devon Rex cats can be predisposed to several breed-specific conditions.
-Understanding these can help you choose appropriate cover.
+Devon Rex cats are predisposed to several hereditary and breed-linked conditions.
+Understanding these helps you choose appropriate cover.

 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

-Hypertrophic Cardiomyopathy (HCM) Moderate Covered under most comprehensive plans.
-HCM causes thickening of the heart muscle and is the most common heart disease in cats.
-Diagnosis requires echocardiography.
-Ongoing medication may be needed.
-Devon Rex cats have an increased predisposition.
+Hypertrophic Cardiomyopathy (HCM) Low - Moderate Covered under comprehensive plans.
+HCM involves thickening of the heart muscle.
+Echocardiogram ($500 - $900) is required for diagnosis.
+Ongoing medication and monitoring may be needed.

 What Affects Your Devon Rex Insurance Premium